 You receive it every month with a predictability unlike most things in your life.
 It arrives, whether through an email ping or a packet in your mail, the same time and same place each month without fail.
 What is it that holds this place in your life?
-A predictability you can set a watch to – your investment statement from your financial advisor, banker, broker and the like.
+A predictability you can set a watch to – your investment statement/performance report from your financial advisor, banker, broker and the like.
 No matter the outcome of the markets, your investments accounts impact from the markets, or the decisions made by the person investing for you, the results of all three of these are layered throughout the report delivered to you with such assurance.

 The challenge – with such mastery in the delivery of the information, where did the mastery go wrong in helping you understand what is within the statement?